microsoft/vscode-go/README.md

 Pull requests not related to the migration or documentation will be asked to be moved to the new repository along with new feature requests and bug resports.

-For questions and discussion, please join us in the [`#vscode-dev`](https://gophers.slack.com/messages/vscode-dev) gophers slack channel.
+For questions and discussion, please join us in the [`#vscode-dev`](https://gophers.slack.com/messages/vscode-dev) Gophers Slack channel.

 ## Language Features